rcompos/http-go/README.md

 HTTP server written in Go.

+Run the service from the command line (go run) or build a binary (go build) or run the existing Docker image.

+Note: Run one service at a time to avoid port contention or change the Docker port mapping.

-### Run Go
+### Run HTTP service from command line

-go run http-go
+$ go run http-go

-### Docker sample image
+### Run HTTP service from Docker sample image

-docker pull rcompos/http-go

-docker run -d -p 8080:8080 http-go
+$ docker run -d -p 8080:8080 rcompos/http-go

 ### Browse result